-A visual example of this is below:
+A visual example of this is below.

-You will see below that A2X has split the settlement so that the correct settlement data is allocated to September and the correct settlement data is allocated to October.
+A2X will split the settlement so that the correct settlement data is allocated to September and the correct settlement data is allocated to October.

-The October entry is a Debit to the Carry Forward Balance account and the November entry is a Credit to the carry forward balance account.
+The October entry is a Debit to the Carry Forward Balance account and the November entry is a Credit to the Carry Forward Balance account.

 Effectively, we are simply debiting the carried forward balance account in one month and then crediting the same account for the same amount in the very next month, within the one settlement that has been split by month.

 Now, you can go on and reconcile your Amazon settlements!